chipweinberger/flutter_blue_plus/README.md

 Now you can edit the FlutterBluePlus code yourself.

-## Troubleshooting
+## Common Problems

 Many common problems are easily solved.

+---

 ### Scanning does not find my device

 **1. your device uses bluetooth classic, not BLE.**

 Headphones, speakers, keyboards, mice, gamepads, & printers all use Bluetooth Classic.

+These devices may be found in System Settings, but they cannot be connected to by FlutterBluePlus.
 FlutterBluePlus only supports Bluetooth Low Energy.

 **2. your device stopped advertising.**